aw1875/puppeteer-hcaptcha/README.md

 ## Changelog

+### 3.0.2 (April 23, 2021)
+- Reverted changes made in v3.0.1
+- Created temporary fix for HSJ requests while I look into a proper solution

 ### 3.0.1 (April 22, 2021)
 - Pushed a fix for when the response token is received from the initial request